metamath/lamp-guide/docs/11/index.md

 Assertion 3 is `wn`.
-This is our first axiom, but it's *not* an assertion of truth (`|-`), it's a syntax assertion that a certain pattern is a well-formed formula (`wff`).
+This is our first axiom, but it's *not* an assertion of truth (`|-`), it's an assertion that a certain pattern is a well-formed formula (`wff`).
 In short, it's a "syntax axiom" - a way of asserting that a specific pattern is valid syntax.